-I am a Mohawk woman from Akwesasne, ON.
-Akwesasne is a special territory that has the American and Canadian border situated throughout our lands.
-Thus dividing my territory into Quebec, Ontario and Upstate New York.
+Akwesasne is a Mohawk territory that has the American and Canadian border dividing it into Quebec, Ontario, and Upstate New York.